code-game-project/website/docs/quick-start/number-guessing.md

   </TabItem>
 </Tabs>

-The only thing missing now is the logic which selects the next number try depending on the response of the server.
+The only thing missing now is the logic which selects the next number to try depending on the response of the server.

 ### Listening for events